 Apple's iOS and Google's Android are the dominant mobile operating systems in corporate environments.
 The two OSes are very different and should not be lumped together just because they power phones and tablets.

-Apple iOS has a strong foothold in many companies largely due to its security capabilities while malware and viruses have plagued Android products for many years.
-Apple has unique enterprise deployment challenges, however.
-The largest problem is that an admin cannot push out updates to the core mobile OS; Apple has always managed OS and point releases.
+Apple iOS has a strong foothold in many companies largely due to its security capabilities, while malware and viruses have plagued Android products for many years.
+Apple's Device Enrollment Program (DEP) is an effective way to manage corporate devices.
+Devices are able to connect to a company's system through the use of DEP.

-The bottom line is not to treat iOS and Android as one and the same.
-Both mobile operating systems have significant differences and it is important that the EMM service you chose effectively supports each OS.
+The bottom line is you should not treat iOS and Android as one and the same.
+Both mobile OSes have significant differences, and it is important that the EMM service you chose effectively supports each OS.

 What does a successful EMM implementation look like?